shaheen19/Ozone-PM-health/README.md

-## Ozone and Particulate matter and connection with health
+## Ozone and Particulate matter in California and connection with health
 ## Goal
-The Project was designed to investigate the impact of ozone on the health of individuals.
+The project was designed to investigate the impact of ozone and PM on the health of individuals.

 This project consist of three parts.
 1. developing statistical approaches to identify outliers and analomalies.
 2. Develop machine learning algorithms to forecast ozone levels.